Policy Number: 181

 B. Destruction of Records

-Records or media (such as disks, tapes, hard drives) containing social security numbers shall be discarded in a way that protects the confidentiality of the social security number, such as shredding, reformatting, erasing, or otherwise modifying the material to make it unreadable or indecipherable.
+Records and information containing confidential data, PII, or PHI shall be discarded in a way that protects the confidentiality of the data, such as shredding, reformatting, erasing, or otherwise modifying the material to make it unreadable or indecipherable.

 C. Release of Records